Vector Smart Object

 What is Lateral Damp?

 Lateral damp is when groundwater penetrates sideways into a property through cracks or porous building materials.
+Lateral penetrating damp enters walls horizontally from the side, typically below the damp proof course (DPC) level, leading to water damage.

 It can affect any floor which is in contact with soil, but is most common in basements.